Furniture-Fashioner-Team/furniture-fashioner-app-android/user_stories.md

 - 3.2 the user can search objects by category (O)
 - 3.3 the user can filter or rearrange the search results by price, etc. (N)
 - 3.4 the user can select objects from a list.
 (O)
+- 3.5 the user can navigate between scenes using an arrow button.
+(O)

 ## Story#4
 As a user, I want to be able to anchor multiple objects in my environment.